Ikram Sehgal

 Ikram Sehgal (اکرام سہگل; ইকরাম সেহগাল) is a Pakistani defence analyst and security expert.
 He is a retired Pakistan Army officer.

 Personal life

-Sehgal was born to a Punjabi father and Bengali mother.
+Sehgal was born to a Punjabi father and Urdu-speaking Bengali mother.
 On his mother's side, Bengali politicians Huseyn Shaheed Suhrawardy and J.A.
 Rahim were his grandmother's first cousins.

 Early life and education

 Sehgal spent his entire childhood, adolescence and education in the former East Pakistan, i.e. today's Bangladesh.
 His father was a commanding officer of the 2nd East Bengal Regiment.
 When 2nd East Bengal Regiment was in Comilla, he studied in a convent school there.
 He spent several years of his school life in Comilla.
 His college life started in Sylhet.
 His father was then the Sector Commander of EPR in Sylhet.
 He was admitted to MC College, Sylhet.
 Later he was admitted to Notre Dame College in Dhaka.
 From there he joined the Pakistan Military Academy in Kakul in 1964 as a cadet of the 34 PMA Long Course.